Disciplining a Child With ADHD

 Another discipline strategy for kids with ADHD (or any child) is to teach them the skills they need to succeed before they have a problem.

 For example, all kids need some sort of a schedule or guidance to help them keep up with chores, homework, and other expectations.
 Kids with ADHD, Pastyrnak says, can't be expected to "just get it" from verbal instructions.
 Instead, they often respond better to a visual schedule that they can follow.
+They also do better with very specific instructions.
+Instead of telling kids to, “clean their room,” give them a set of specific guidelines, such as "all clothes off the floor," and "all books on the bookshelves.
+"That way, kids have a clear understanding of exactly what is expected of them.

 Reward systems work well for kids with ADHD, but they, too, may need to be tweaked slightly.
 "For example, one expectation might be to play appropriately with his sister," says pediatrician Mark Bertin, MD, author of